Wondering where to get charity auction items?

 Is golf a favorite among your crowd?
 Send 1,000 letters to golf clubs and golf merchandisers.
 You can lean heavily on businesses that you think your crowd will like.

 Once your letter is perfectly crafted, the owner of the database will mail your letters.
 At that point, you sit back and wait for the items to pour in.

 Advantage: It’s easier.
 Rather than spending time calling different companies and tracking down each person in charge of approving donations, the research has already been done for you.
 Your time can be spent crafting a compelling letter.

 It’s also likely that the items you secure may be more plentiful and of high quality than what you could have achieved using your personal connections.
 And because the items are 100% donated, if you sell an item for $700, all $700 remains with the charity.

 Disadvantage: There is a cost associated with renting the database.
 And to a great extent, this is a numbers game.
 The more letters you send out, the more donations you’ll receive.
-You can’t skimp on price, buy a small portion of the database (such as 100 names), and expect to hit a homerun in your procurement.
+You can’t skimp on price and expect to do well.
+If you only buy a small portion of the database (such as 100 names), you won’t hit a home run in your procurement.

 Databases are about scale.
 You need to commit to buying enough access that the law of averages will kick in and you’ll get the donations you seek.

 For trending auction insights and rock solid fundraising advice, read Benefit Auction Ideas.
 This auction-centric newsletter is published every-other-Tuesday and read by subscribers globally.